Eight Keys to Successful Master Planning with Dan Novelli of LCS and Charles Borst with Westminster Retirement Community

 Master planning is like knowing in advance where all the pieces go before you start the puzzle.
 More precisely, it is a vision and a road map built from the information and optics of a community’s operations, market needs and standards, and cost realities that must all be harmoniously combined with inspiration.

+With master planning, you save the time, money, and challenges involved in trying to reinvent the wheel for every project.
+However, the wheel remains unique for each building.
 Master planning lets you take each portion of a project and break it into blocks that have been refined through knowledge, data, and experience from previous projects.
 These blocks, which are based on the programmatic needs of the client and serve as a roadmap to ensure requirements are met, can be finalized and shared with the team early on.

 Effective master planning means blending future planning with analyses of the past.
 In other words, what will your senior living residents want years down the pike, and what have you learned from past projects that can help you save time, money, and resources while increasing efficiency moving forward?